Pennsylvania Fields, Sedbury: Geography

-Location and use
+Location and usage

-The fields are in the Forest of Dean, near Sedbury, and are brackish pasture which overlies alluvia soil.
+The fields lie south of Sedbury, east of the River Wye and are brackish pasture which overlies alluvia soil.
 They lie adjacent to the lower, tidal part of the River Wye, and are unique in Gloucestershire.
-The area is made up of a collection of fields which are crossed by rhines and water-filled ditches.
-This pastureland, which is flooded by spring tides (the Wye being a tidal river), is traditionally grazed in the summer months.
+The area is made up of a collection of ancient ridge-and-furrow fields which are crossed by rhines and water-filled ditches.
+This pastureland, which is flooded by spring tides (the Wye being a tidal river), has been traditionally grazed in the summer months.